 As long as they fit, the AirPods Pro (2nd generation) sounds terrific and improves most songs.
-The AirPods Pro (2nd gen) matches our house curve in the bass and mids but deviates beyond 8kHz.
+The AirPods Pro (2nd generation) matches our house curve in the bass and mids but deviates beyond 8 kHz.
 The highest octave’s under-emphasis compared to our house curve won’t disturb most listeners.
-Harmonic detail may be tougher to hear during crowded sections in your favorite music, but we like this.
+Harmonic detail may be tougher to hear during crowded sections of your favorite music, but we like this.

 Spatial Audio Gets More Personal